Best Online Accelerated Computer Science Degree Programs

 Career Outlook and Salary

-*Based on all computer and IT occupations according to the Bureau of Labor Statistics.
+*Based on computer and information research scientist occupations according to the Bureau of Labor Statistics.

 The chart below includes median salaries from some of the most in-demand tech careers.
 An accelerated CS degree meets the minimum educational requirement for each of these roles.